-Proposals to create Houses in Multiple Occupation or for the subdivision of houses into flatted accommodation will only be supported in primarily residential Grid Squares and in a location where there are fewer than 20% of existing dwellings in Tinkers Bridge, Peartree Bridge, and Netherfield, and 35% of existing dwellings in Eaglestone, Leadenhall, Coffee Hall, and Beanhill of this type within a radius of 100m of the proposal.
-Proposals must be able to demonstrate that they are able to satisfactorily address any increase in demand for car parking spaces arising from the development.
-3.44 This policy refines Policy CS10 of the Core Strategy and especially Policy H10 of the Local Plan (and the 'Houses in Multiple Occupation' Supplementary Planning Document (SPD) of 2012), by defining clear terms to manage the 'concentration' of such homes in any one part of the area.
+In all cases proposals should demonstrate compliance with Milton Keynes Council Supplementary Planning Document: Housing in Multiple Occupation (April 2012) in general and how they address any increase demand for car parking spaces arising from the development in particular.

-3.45 The policy recognises that these homes meet a local need.
+- 3.44 This policy refines Policy CS10 of the Core Strategy and especially Policy H10 of the Local Plan (and the 'Houses in Multiple Occupation' Supplementary Planning Document (SPD) of 2012), by defining clear terms to manage the 'concentration' of such homes in any one part of the area. - 3.45 The policy recognises that these homes meet a local need.
 But there are often amenity problems caused by the transient nature of the occupants, which is most often felt when there are a number of properties clustered in a small area.
-This is especially acute in the estates of Tinkers Bridge, Netherfield, and Peartree Bridge and therefore this policy seeks to reduce the numbers of HMOs in those areas only, while maintaining the SPD levels in all other estates (see evidence base).
+This is especially acute in the estates of Tinkers Bridge, Netherfield, and Peartree Bridge and therefore this policy seeks to reduce the numbers of HMOs in those areas only, while maintaining the SPD levels in all other estates (see evidence base). - 3.46 The SPD sets out to ensure that HMOs do not become overly-concentrated in any one part of the city.
+It does so by requiring that the number of HMOs should not exceed 35% of the total number of properties within a 100m diameter buffer of any planning application property.
+Policy WN11 applies the threshold in the particular grid squares as identified.
+In the grid squares where the issue is more acute a more restrictive figure of 20% is applied.
+In both cases these thresholds will have development plan status.